Santos-Urbina/gw2-raid-tracker/README.md

 # Guild Wars 2 Raid Tracker

-## Currently there is no in-game resource for checking if you have completed a raid this week.
-If you completed a raid on Monday, by Friday you may not remember whether or not you did.
-The purpose of this app is to track what raids you have/have not completed this week.
+## There is currently no in-game feature to check if you have completed a raid for the current week.
+This app's purpose is to allow a user to quickly check which raids they have/have not completed every week.

+## More functionality may be added later on so the names is subject to change.